 What Were The Effects Of Buddhism In China?

-Although Buddhism received an equal share of support and persecution from the ancient Chinese rulers and people, it managed to be the most influential of all Chinese religions, and after Buddhism was first introduced in China, the religion and their belief systems impacted pretty much all of the Chinese systems and ways of life.
+Although Buddhism received an equal share of support and persecution from the ancient Chinese rulers and people, it managed to be the most influential of all Chinese religions, and after Buddhism was first introduced in China, the religion and its belief systems impacted pretty much all of the Chinese systems and ways of life.

-Buddhism promoted the immense development of Chinese philosophy, language, ethics, arts, religion, literature, as well as their popular beliefs.
+Buddhism promoted the immense development of Chinese philosophy, language, ethics, arts, religion, and literature, as well as their popular beliefs.

-What this means is that over the many years of Buddhist belief in China, this religion has had interactions with pretty much all the levels of the Chinese culture, and it’s been integrated into the traditional Chinese cultures, becoming one of China’s 3 main pillars.
+What this means is that over the many years of Buddhist belief in China, this religion has had interactions with pretty much all the levels of Chinese culture, and it’s been integrated into the traditional Chinese cultures, becoming one of China’s 3 main pillars.

 Why Did Buddhism Become Popular In China?

-Buddhism was introduced in China by the Buddhist monks from China, and soon after, it became an important part of the Han Dynasty’s rule.
+Buddhism was introduced in China by Buddhist monks from China, and soon after, it became an important part of the Han Dynasty’s rule.

 But it’s not just the support of the government that made Buddhism such a huge success as it was assimilated into most parts of the Chinese culture.
 The biggest reason for the success of the Buddhist beliefs in ancient China has to be Taoism and the fact that Buddhism took in some of the important Daoist beliefs and integrated them into Buddhism, making the Buddhist beliefs more relatable and acceptable to the people who were already aware of and in support of the Taoism.
-Later on, the adoption or incorporation of the Confucian beliefs into the Buddhist teachings led to the success of the Buddhism belief system.
+Later on, the adoption or incorporation of Confucian beliefs into the Buddhist teachings led to the success of the Buddhism belief system.

 How Many Buddhists Are There in China?